Warm Blooded Animals | Their List with Examples & Pictures

 Warm-blooded animals are also called homeotherms.

-These animals have constant body temperature at all environmental conditions.
+These animals have a constant body temperature in all environmental conditions.
 Their examples include

 1. Humans